Products and Services

 HEALTHeLINK provides the following core operational processes to the community in support of the web-based, interoperability, and other customer-facing services described above.

-- Provide practice account management and project administration – Guide the practices through the process of becoming HEALTHeLINK participants including training in the use of the HEALTHeLINK application.
-Coordinate and manage the implementation of projects and services, and manage the activities of all the HEALTHeLINK practice-facing services to deliver seamless customer service over time.
+• Provide practice account management and project administration – Guide the practices through the process of becoming HEALTHeLINK participants including training in the use of the HEALTHeLINK application.
+Coordinate and manage the implementation of projects and services and manage the activities of all the HEALTHeLINK practice-facing services to deliver seamless customer service over time.

-- Manage patient consent – Establish and execute processes to reliably and accurately capture patient consent in compliance with state and local policies.
+• Manage patient consent – Establish and execute processes to capture patient consent reliably and accurately in compliance with state and local policies.

-- Manage master patient index – Identify multiple record numbers for specific patients by comparing data source specific patient information with the community level patient index.
+• Manage master patient index – Identify multiple record numbers for specific patients by comparing data source specific patient information with the community level patient index.
 Instances of multiple record numbers are communicated to the relevant data source as a means for them to improve the accuracy of their patient records.

-- Administer users – Ensure that users are correctly established, and their accounts managed over time.
+• Administer users – Ensure that users are correctly established, and their accounts managed over time.
 Ensure that all provider-related data is correctly established as the routing of clinical results depends on the accuracy of this information.
 Manage a provider database as a community level master record of provider information.

-- Conduct audits and manage privacy events – Perform various audits of access to patient information such as break-the-glass and same name access.
+• Conduct audits and manage privacy events – Perform various audits of access to patient information such as break-the-glass and same name access.
 Also, perform audits of access to specific patients or access by a specific user.